seantrane/template-repository/CONTRIBUTING.md

 Some issues are created without information requested in the [Bug report guideline](#bug-report).
 Help making them easier to resolve by adding any relevant information.

-Issues with the [design label](https://github.com/issues?q=is%3Aopen+is%3Aissue+user%3Aseantrane+archived%3Afalse+label%3Adesign) are meant to discuss the implementation of new features.
+Issues with the [`type: discussion` label](https://github.com/seantrane/template-repository/issues?q=is%3Aissue+is%3Aopen+label%3A%22type%3A+discussion) are meant to discuss the implementation of new features.
 Participating in the discussion is a good opportunity to get involved and influence the future.

 ### Fix bugs and implement features <a id=""></a>

-Confirmed bug and ready to implement features are marked with the [help wanted label](https://github.com/issues?utf8=%E2%9C%93&q=is%3Aopen+is%3Aissue+user%3Aseantrane+archived%3Afalse+label%3A%22help+wanted%22).
-Post a comment on an issue to indicate you would like to work on it and to request help from the [@seantrane/technology](https://github.com/orgs/seantrane/teams/technology) team and the community.
+Confirmed bug and ready to implement features are marked with the [`help` label](https://github.com/seantrane/template-repository/issues?q=is%3Aissue+is%3Aopen+label%3Ahelp).
+Post a comment on an issue to indicate you would like to work on it and to request help from the team and the community.

 ---

 ## Using the issue tracker <a id="using-the-issue-tracker"></a>

 The issue tracker is the channel for [bug reports](#bug-report), [features requests](#feature-request) and [submitting pull requests](#submitting-a-pull-request) only.
-Please use the [Support](docs/support/README.md) and [Get help](README.md#get-help) sections for support, troubleshooting and questions.
+Please use the [Support](README.md#support) and [Get help](README.md#get-help) sections for support, troubleshooting and questions.

-Before opening an Issue or a Pull Request, please use the [GitHub issue search](https://github.com/issues?utf8=%E2%9C%93&q=user%3Aseantrane) to make the bug or feature request hasn't been already reported or fixed.
+Before opening an Issue or a Pull Request, please use the [GitHub issue search](https://github.com/seantrane/template-repository/issues?q=) to make the bug or feature request hasn't been [already reported](https://github.com/seantrane/template-repository/issues?q=is%3Aopen+) or [fixed](https://github.com/seantrane/template-repository/issues?q=reason%3Acompleted).

 ### Bug report <a id="bug-report"></a>

 A good bug report shouldn't leave others needing to chase you up for more information.
-Please try to be as detailed as possible in your report and fill the information requested in the _[Bug/Issue Template](ISSUE_TEMPLATE.md)_.
+Please try to be as detailed as possible in your report and fill the information requested in the _[Bug/Issue Template](.github/ISSUE_TEMPLATE/issue_template.md)_.

 ### Feature request <a id="feature-request"></a>